AlgoLab/pantas/README.md

 ## Experiments
 Experimental evaluation scripts can be found in the `./exps` subdirectory of this repository.
 We provide three snakemake pipelines which also contain more information on how to use pantas.
-* `./exps/dm-sim/` is the evaluation on simulated data from Drosophila Melanogaster
+* `./exps/dm-sim/` is the evaluation on simulated data from Drosophila Melanogaster (here we used an annotated spliced pangenome)
-* `./exps/dm-sim/` is the evaluation on real data from Drosophila Melanogaster (here we used an annotated spliced pangenome)
+* `./exps/dm-sim/` is the evaluation on real data from Drosophila Melanogaster using (here we used an annotated spliced pangenome)
-* `./exps/homo-real/` is the evaluation on real data from human (here we used a *reduced* annotated spliced pangenome)
+* `./exps/homo-real/` is the evaluation on real data from human (here we used a **reduced** annotated spliced pangenome)

 ## Authors